tsuipz/golang-mirror-extension/README.md

 # Golang HTML Mirror Extension

-This extensions focuses on mirroring Golang HTML Variables right away.
+This extension focuses on mirroring Golang HTML Variables right away.
 When you paste in the Golang HTML variables, it will convert/empty the variables and produce text to copy.

 ## Features